joekeroo/joekeroo/README.md

 ## About Me

 - I'm Joel from Malaysia 🇲🇾
-- Currently a Cadet at [`42 Kuala Lumpur`](https://42kl.edu.my/about-us/).
+- Currently a Cadet at [42 Kuala Lumpur](https://42kl.edu.my/about-us/).
-- Learning is not all about Success, it's also embracing failure.
+- Learning is not all about Success, it's also about embracing failure.

 <a href="https://github.com/antonkomarev/github-profile-views-counter"><img src="https://komarev.com/ghpvc/?username=joekeroo&style=for-the-badge"></a>